Aman-kumar-git12/TrustTradeAgent/README.md

 # TrustTrade AI Agent 🚀

-Python-powered agentic layer for TrustTrade.
-This service handles advanced reasoning, multi-node workflows, and RAG-based business intelligence using a **LangGraph-driven** architecture.
+Python-powered agentic layer for TrustTrade.This service handles advanced reasoning, multi-node workflows, and RAG-based business intelligence using a **LangGraph-driven** architecture.

 ## 🌟 Key Features